celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 `CascadeGetter` implements `Getter` that composes multiple `Getters`.
 The composition is ordered with priority.
 For every `Getter` operation, the first registered `Getter` is used.
 If it fails with an error or timeout from a configured deadline controlled by context, the following `Getter` is used, and so forth, until one of them succeeds.

+`CascadeGetter` must not verify date integrity and leave it up to the composing implementations.

 ## Integration Details